Alhenaghaniya/Alhenaghaniya/README.md

 # Hi, I'm Hina 🧸

-22, curious, and building things with AI ✨
+22, curious, and building things with AI ✨<br>
-📖 reader & writer at heart · 🌸 obsessed with all things pink
+📖 reader & writer at heart · 🌸 obsessed with all things pink<br>
-🌿 happiest with my laptop outside, coding under a tree 🎬 rom-com romantic · a little whimsical, a little chaotic
+🌿 happiest with my laptop outside, coding under a tree<br>
+🎬 rom-com romantic · a little whimsical, a little chaotic
 <!--
 **Alhenaghaniya/Alhenaghaniya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.